 Motion speed.
 In terms of motion speed, this is a weighty plus of our system.
 Our demo video demonstrates that our system can generate appealing results with different motion speeds.
 To control this issue, our system gets the input "speed" from the users via our UI.
-As we mentioned in section 3.4.1, when working on PCW algorithm, we must convert the USPs to vector form in advance.
+As mentioned in Section 3.4.1, when working on PCW algorithm, we must convert the USPs to vector form in advance.
 The vectors are in the same magnitude assigned by the input speed.
 The magnitude of vectors indicates the duration of the cycle.
 Therefore, the amplitude of pixel movement in the cycle demonstrates the level of motion speed as the pixels in an animating region moves simultaneously.
 In other words, the motion speed increases linearly with the input speed.
-Hence, the users just simply input the speed to obtain the desired motion speed in the animating video.
-While this issue is a concern in prior systems since the motion speed is normally dependent on the video example or training data, this property enables our system to advance these systems to produce more interesting results.
-As the example in Fig.14, two selected regions (e.g., sky and the river) can be animated not only with different styles but also with separate motion speeds.
+Hence, the users just simply input the speed to obtain the desired motion speed is normally dependent on the video example or training data, this property enables our system to advance these systems to produce more interesting results.
+For example, in Figure 14, two selected regions (e.g., sky and the river) can be animated not only with different styles but also with separate motion speeds.
 As a result, we can obtain more creative and realistic results.